 3021a, Architectural Theory I: 1750-1968 3 credits.
 (Required in M.Arch.
 I second year, fall term; available as an elective for M.Arch.
 II and M.E.D. students.)
 History of Western architectural theory, 1750-1968, through the close reading of primary texts.
 Lectures place the readings in the context of architectural history; the texts are discussed in required discussion sections.
 Topics include discussions of theories of origin and character, the picturesque, debates regarding style, historicism, and eclecticism, Gothic Revival, questions of ornament, architectural modernism, functionalism, and critiques of modernism.
-Emmanuel Petit
+Marta Caldeira

 3022b, Architectural Theory II: 1968-Present 3 credits.
 (Required in M.Arch.
 I second year, spring term; and in M.Arch.
 II and M.E.D. first year, spring term.)
 This course is a survey of theoretical and critical literature on contemporary architecture.
 It explores the texts of postmodernism, post-structuralism, and critical and post-critical discourses, as well as current debates in globalization, post-humanism, and environmentalism in the architectural discipline from 1968 to the present.
-Ariane Lourie Harrison
+Prerequisite for M.Arch.
+I: 3021a.
+Anthony Vidler

 3071a, Issues in Architecture and Urbanism 3 credits.
 (Required in and limited to M.Arch.
 II third term.)
 Current issues in architecture and urbanism, explored through seminars and case studies introducing methods and theories of architectural research.
-Fred Koetter
+Edward Mitchell

 3091a, Methods and Research Workshop 3 credits.
-(Required in M.E.D. first year, fall term.)
+(Required in and limited to M.E.D. first year, fall term.)
 This course introduces students to methods of architectural writing and research, laying the groundwork for an advanced research project.
 By investigating various text genres, such as surveys, journalism, manifestos, scholarly essays, critical essays, and narratives, this course studies ways of writing about architecture, urbanism, and the environment.
 Recent debates concerning the relationship between architectural history and theory and the questions about disciplinary and interdisciplinary boundaries are explored.
 Working toward a substantial research paper requirement, students are introduced to hands-on research through a series of library and archival workshops.
 Limited enrollment.
-Eeva-Liisa Pelkonen
+Kyle Dugdale admissions application is the basis for each student's study plan, which is developed in consultation with faculty advisers.
+Independent research is undertaken for credit each term, under the direction of a principal adviser, for preparation and completion of a written thesis.
+The thesis, which details and summarizes the independent research, is to be completed for approval by the M.E.D. committee by the end of the fourth term.
+M.E.D. faculty

 3092a or b, Independent M.E.D.
-Research ${3-6}$ credits first year, fall term; variable credits remaining terms, determined in consultation with the director of M.E.D.
+Research 3-6 credits first year, fall term; variable credits remaining terms, determined in consultation with the director of M.E.D.
 Studies.
 (Required in and limited to M.E.D. each term.)
-The proposal submitted with the admissions application is the basis for each student's study plan, which is developed in consultation with faculty advisers.
-Independent research is undertaken for credit each term, under the direction of a principal adviser, for preparation and completion of a written thesis.
-The thesis, which details and summarizes the independent research, is to be completed for approval by the M.E.D. committee by the end of the fourth term.
-M.E.D. faculty
+The proposal submitted with the